Leave It to Todhunter

-Leave It to Todhunter is a 1958 British television series which originally aired on the BBC in 1958.
+Leave It to Todhunter is a British television series which originally aired on the BBC in 1958.
 It is based on the 1937 novel Trial and Error by Anthony Berkeley.

 Synopsis

-Lawrence Todhunter, a mild-mannered little man, discovers he likely has less than six months to live.
+Nicholas Alan Todhunter, a mild-mannered little man, discovers he likely has less than six months to live.
 He resolves to do the world a service by killing an evil character, knowing he will not have to face the consequences.
 Things go awry when an innocent man is arrested for the killing.